Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 print("Polygon Exterior Length: ", poly.exterior.length)
 ```

 Notice, that the `length` and `area` information are presented here based on the units of the input coordinates.
 In our case, the coordinates actually represent longitude and latitude values.
-Thus, the lenght and area are represented as decimal degrees in this case.
+Thus, the length and area are represented as decimal degrees in this case.
 We can turn this information into a more sensible format (such as meters or square meters) when we start working with data in a projected coordinate system.

 Box polygons that represent the minimum bounding box of given coordinates are useful in many applications. `shapely.box` can be used for creating rectangular box polygons based on on minimum and maximum `x` and `y` coordinates that represent the coordinate information of the bottom-left and top-right corners of the rectangle.
 Here we will use `shapely.box` to re-create the same polygon exterior.